ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 Note that this step does not need to be completed now, and can wait until after the metadata spreadsheet has been gathered.

-Once the upload area has been created, there are several ways to upload the files from ENA/SRA (Sorted from easiest/fastest to most manual/slow):
+Once the upload area has been created, there are several ways to upload the files from ENA/SRA (Sorted from easiest/fastest to most manual/slow).
+If the files are deposited in Node follow this [SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Node_data_how_to), if they are is in Globus follow this [SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Globus_data_how),

 **Python script in hca-ebi-wrangler-central repository**